spraakbanken/communication/README.md

 We provide templates both for office programs and LaTeX.

 Please contribute!
-If you have made a product for Språkbanken Text, or are missing something, don't hesitate to contact Staffan Melin (see Contact below).
+If you have made something for Språkbanken Text, or are missing something, don't hesitate to contact Staffan Melin (see Contact below).

 ## Introduction